Diversity and inclusion

 The members of the SGS diversity were appointed in March 2019 after an open call to all faculties and schools across all campuses in February 2019.
 Nominations for individuals from diverse backgrounds were deliberately sought.
 As compensation, GA funding is offered as compensation to each member for their time.
 The committee meets regularly throughout the academic year and considers

-- Arif Abu, Internationalization Office
+- Arif Abu, Internationalization Office and School of Graduate Studies

 - Paul Banahene Adjei, School of Social Work